Tapify-Romania/tapify-logging-agent/README.md

 # Tapify Logging Agent

-This repo contains the configuration and setup script for deploying **Promtail** on any Tapify machine to collect Docker logs and forward them to the central **Loki** instance hosted at [`loki.tapify.ro`](https://loki.tapify.ro).
+This repo contains the configuration and setup script for deploying **Promtail** and **Node Exporter** on any Tapify machine to:

-It also includes a **Cloudflare Dynamic DNS updater** to make each machine reachable via a subdomain (even with dynamic IPs), enabling Prometheus scraping from a central location.
+- Collect Docker logs and forward them to the central **Loki** instance at [`loki.tapify.ro`](https://loki.tapify.ro)
+- Expose system metrics to **Prometheus** via a secure VPN connection
+- Generate and activate WireGuard VPN configs to securely connect each machine to the metrics server

 ---